Next came Kailane. She blew in like a storm. She is a semi-regular, bu

 Jocko came next.
 I don't know his story, but he was teary-eyed and frightened.
 We spent a lot of time with the new children trying to ease their anxieties.
 After breakfast, everyone had a bath and the morning went by in a blur we were so busy.
 On the right, Larry is helping Felipe with his bath.

 Davi liked the counting book I made last night with pictures of dogs and numbers.
 He can count to seven.
 We also decorated crowns for everyone.
-Kailane made hers, one for me and one for Jocko, who was taking a bath at the time.
-To the left is Kailane modeling her crown.
+Kailane made hers, one for m

 This afternoon we had an unusual educational activity.
 Fred talked to us about candomble, the religion that originated in West Africa and came here with the slaves.
 It is very strong in Bahia.
 Then he took us to a candomble house, which is like their church.
 They are very private and he had to get special permission to take us there.
 I got very confused with all the explanations of the various orixas, which now correspond with Catholic saints so that their religion would be more acceptable.
 A high priest from another house arrived, someone Fred knew, and we got permission to go inside for three minutes.
 First the priest poured water on the doorway, I'm guessing to cleanse the area.